TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 # React Site

-The CICD of the react site the procces is identical to CICD of the API.
-When I commit to the main brench of the react site repository it gets tested, build and pushed to docker hub using github actions.
-Github uses the build.yml file below to do this.
+The CICD of the React site is nearly identical to CICD of the API.
+When I commit to the main branch of the React site repository, it gets tested, build and pushed to docker hub using GitHub actions.
+GitHub uses the build.yml file below to do this.

 ```
 # This is a basic workflow to help you get started with Actions